VMware offers training and certification to turbo-charge your progress.Learn more

 has been released.
 The new version features several fixes and feature enhancements.

-- There are two new releases of Apache Tomcat this week.
-First, Apache Tomcat 7.0.8 has been released.
+Apache Tomcat 7.0.8 has been released.
 This new release includes many small changes, including even better support for asynchronous, Comet-based applications.
 Apache Tomcat 6.0.32 has also been released, and is primarily a maintenance release.
 As always, there's good coverage on both of these releases on the Tomcat Expert community site.

 Spring Mobile 1.0.0.M3 has been released.
 The Spring Mobile project is a library designed to facilitate mobile-device friendly web applications.
 It provides a nice, server-side component to Spring Android's Android-device-specific client support.